 To create a link that starts a YouTube video at a certain time: Open up the video and click Share underneath the video title.
 Then, under the first tab (also labeled), check the box next to Start at: and type in the time (in hours:minutes: seconds) you want.
 Alternatively, you can pause the video at the time you want it to start and that field will autofill.

 After a few moments, you’ll see a tag add itself to the end of the generic YouTube link (something like, ?t=50s).
 Simply copy that link and paste it wherever you’d like.

 It’s worth noting that you can’t embed a video so it starts at a certain time; you can only link to it.

 2) You can easily see the written transcripts of people’s videos.

-To see a video's transcript: Open the video in YouTube and press the More tab underneath the video title.
+To see a video’s transcript: Open the video on YouTube and press the More tab underneath the video title.
 Choose Transcript from the drop-down menu.

 (If you aren’t seeing this option, it’s because the user chose to hide the transcript.)

 The transcript will appear as a new module in the same window.
 In many cases, the user who uploaded the video will not have gone back and manually polished the transcript, so it won’t be perfect.
 But it’ll certainly save you some time and pain.

 3) You can help your video get found in search by editing or uploading a transcript.